 You could also substitute rosemary.
 It’s pretty forgiving, which is why I go back to this recipe again and again.

 As you can see, I like to serve it with roasted sweet potatoes and roasted veggies.
 They all cook in the oven at 400 degrees so it works well to just add a few more pans.
 It’s a fix it and forget it type of meal. 👍

-Below the recipe I’ve included the game plan if you want to do this whole combo and not just the pork by itself.
+Below I’ve included the game plan if you want to do this whole combo and not just the pork by itself.

 And while everything’s cooking away for you in the oven, you’re left to twiddle your thumbs.
 Or pour another drink.
 Or pick up children and toys and tissues of unknown origin…

 And then dinner is served.
 Look ma, no hands!

 Here’s the game plan for making the maple-mustard pork tenderloin plus sweet potatoes and roasted veggies:

 - Preheat the oven to 400.